-Wondering when Eid Al Adha will fall in Dubai for 2019?
+Wondering when will Eid Al Adha fall in the UAE for 2022?
 Here's our complete guide to the holiday for you

-If you're wondering when will Eid Al Adha 2019 fall in the UAE?
+Wondering when will Eid Al Adha 2022 fall in the UAE?
 Here's our complete guide to the public holiday for you.

 Eid Al Adha, also known as the 'Festival of Sacrifice', is the second of the two Islamic holidays celebrated by Muslims worldwide each year.

 This second Islamic celebration occurs approximately 70 days after the final day of Ramadan, and is considered the most holiest of the two Eid holidays.

 For 2022, Eid Al Adha is expected to begin on or around Saturday July 9, to Monday July 11.

 Both Eids are national public holidays in the UAE, and typically last three days - often longer for some sectors - so expect to see government department, and some shops and businesses to be closed during Eid Al Adha 2022.

 If this is your first Eid Al Adha in Dubai and the UAE, or you're in need of a refresh - here's our ultimate guide to Eid Al Adha 2022 for you!